partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: My tricycle, Momo Unit 01?!

-Momo: Talking about Momo-1...
+Momo: Speaking of Momo-1...
 I, I remember!
 Back in kindergarten, I left it in the sandbox and came back home without it!

 Clock: All too common an occurrence among young children, I am afraid.
 Regrettable, regrettable...